The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Introduction

 Our insights could be applied to 5G wireless system design with delay and resource-constrained communications, which is critical in use cases such as URLLC or mMTC.
 Nevertheless, the scaling results in our framework provide an upper bound on the achievable SE and the user density because of the following additional assumptions: ideal negative acknowledgment with no error or delay, the IBL regime capacity-achieving encoding, perfect power control, perfect synchronization among users, and decoding via a suboptimal receiver, through matched filtering and SUDs, versus MUD, which could strictly improve performance of random-CDMA \cite[slide 146]{polyanskiy2018information}.
-Our analysis does not incorporate the fading, e.g., exponentially distributed interference power (i.e., Rayleigh fading) or path loss, and the capacity for the FBL channel model.
-Therefore, a more general framework that allows studying these key points will be considered as a future work, as detailed in Section \ref{sect:conclusion}.
+A more general framework that allows studying the above key points as well as path loss and outage capacity-based models both for the IBL and the FBL regimes will be considered as a future work, as detailed in Section \ref{sect:conclusion}.